TSchmiedlechner/yavt/README.md

 }
 ```

+If you set the parameter `mode` to `Multi`, you can also specify multiple `version.json`'s that will be used for their respective folders and subfolders.

 Semantic versioning, including postfixes (like `-rc1`, etc.) are supported in the version property.

 Then, pull the build step into your pipeline - either via the UI editor, or with the following YAML step: